AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 ### Sights and Sounds

-The mod portal features quite a few mods small and large that offer changes to visuals and/or audio.
+The mod portal features quite a few mods, small and large, that offer visual and/or auditory changes.
 Here is a fun selection: